Protected Areas

 • Designation: Not an ownership boundary.
 Instead, these are policy-designated areas that may overlap fee-owned land, easements, or other designations.

-• Marine Area: Protected waters, including federal, state, and local areas in the National Oceanic and Atmospheric Administration (NOAA) MPA inventory, as well as areas managed by the Bureau of Ocean Energy Management (BOEM).
+• Marine Area: Protected waters, including federal, state, and local areas in the National Oceanic and Atmospheric Administration (NOAA) MPA inventory and areas managed by the Bureau of Ocean Energy Management (BOEM).

 • Approved, Proclamation or Extent Boundary: Not an ownership boundary.
 These are administrative boundaries used for management or reference purposes.
 A land agency may want to secure more land or make overall plans in these areas.
 These boundaries frequently include significant private land, but no agency jurisdiction over them exists.